wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/Backups.md

 on the database machine

-You pass in the build periodicity **"HOURLY", "DAILY", "WEEKLY", "MONTHLY", "BIMONTHLY", "SHUTDOWN" or "MANUAL"** and also the **BUILD_IDENTIFIER** and that will then create a backup in your S3 datastore.
+The build periodicity is passed to the script **"HOURLY", "DAILY", "WEEKLY", "MONTHLY", "BIMONTHLY", "SHUTDOWN" or "MANUAL"** and also the **BUILD_IDENTIFIER** and that will then create a backup in your S3 datastore.
 The backup will be identifiable by "BUILD_IDENTIFIER" and "periodicity" in the datastore.

 -------------------------------------------------------------------------------------------------------------

-**IF THE APPLICATION IS CONFIGURED TO STORE ASSETS IN THE CLOUD AND THEN MOUNTED THEY ARE NOT PART OF THE BACKUPS (PERSIST_ASSETS_TO_DATASTORE=1)**
+** ASSETS MOUNTED FROM S3**

-Its normal (and required) to set
+If your assets are mounted from S3 into your webroot because you have configured

->     PERSIST_ASSETS_TO_DATASTORE to 0
+>     PERSIST_ASSETS_TO_DATASTORE to 1

-for baselines and virgin builds.
-This is because the cloud is only used to offload assets for a PRODUCTION class build.
+and have set which directories you want to be mounted from S3 then you don't want those assets in your backup.
+So, the scripts automatically exclude whatever directories have been configured as mounted from the datastore.

-So ordinarily if your application users are going to be generating assets you want them to be stored in your datastore and distributed from there (see elsewhere in this doco).
-Note, if your assets are stored in the cloud i.e. PERSIST_ASSETS_TO_DATASTORE is set to 1, then, it is the only place where those assets are stored, there aren't any backups, so if you were to delete the assets from the bucket they are stored in by mistake, for example, it might hose your application.
-Therefore it is up to you to set up a backup policy for the assets that are stored in you S3 bucket.
-Its just a bucket with assets in it at the end of the day, so its not hard to make backups if you want to but some applications can generated GBs and GBs of assets and so can be hard to backup.
-Bottom line, be very cautious deleting image and media assets that are stored in S3 when PERSIST_ASSETS_TO_DATASTORE is set to 1 because by default they are the only copy you have of those assets.
+NOTE: Up to the point where you have baselined an application you are developing you certainly don't want to have PERSIST_ASSETS_TO_DATASTORE set to "1" because you will want the assets to be part of your baseline its only once you have a baseline to work from that you will want to start considering setting  PERSIST_ASSETS_TO_DATASTORE to "1"